 Between early October and early March, Cadillac Mountain is the first place on the east coast to see the sun rise.

 Access to Cadillac Mountain requires a pass to get to the summit via vehicle, although the pass is only required from late May to mid October.
-If you’ll be visiting in 2021, the pass ends after October 19.

 One of my favorite places to spend Fall in the USA is the city I call home, Boston, MA.